-To achieve the team goal, you also need agreement on how it will be accomplished, and individual responsibilities need to be well-defined.
+Setting team goals is one thing, but you also need to achieve them.
+Get agreement from team members on how the goal will be accomplished, and make sure individual responsibilities are well-defined.
 If they're not, productivity slows down as team members wait for more guidance.
 Or more dominant team members simply take charge, and end up stepping on toes.
 The ideal situation, of course, is for everyone to participate equally.

 Remember some team meeting do's and don'ts

 When leading a team meeting, keep the following guidelines in mind during the session:

 - Prepare a meeting agenda and stay on track

 - Ask open-ended questions

 - Enforce your ideas